California honeymooners arrested for violating Hawaii mandatory passenger quarantine

-California honeymooners were the latest violators of Hawaii’s mandatory traveler self-quarantine to get arrested.
+California honeymooners were the latest to be arrested for violating Hawaii’s mandatory traveler self-quarantine.

-Special agents of the Department of the Attorney General arrested Borice Leouskiy, 20, and Yuliia Andreichenko, 26, of Citrus Heights, Calif., Thursday and charged them under Hawaii Revised Statutes for unsworn falsification to authority and violation of the 14-day quarantine.
+Special agents of the state Department of the Attorney General on Thursday arrested Borice Leouskiy, 20, and Yuliia Andreichenko, 26, of Citrus Heights, Calif., and charged them under Hawaii Revised Statutes for unsworn falsification to authority and violation of the 14-day quarantine.

-The pair were arrested after a Waikiki hotel reported that they repeatedly violated the requirements of the self-quarantine order after checking in after 10 p.m. on Wednesday.
-The couple were both raised in the Ukraine; however, Andreichenko is a Ukrainian National, while Leouskiy is a U.S. citizen.
+They were arrested after a Waikiki hotel reported that they repeatedly violated the requirements of the self- quarantine order after checking in after 10 p.m. on Wednesday.
+Both were raised in the Ukraine — Andreichenko is a Ukrainian national, while Leouskiy is a U.S. citizen.

-According the Hawaii COVID-19 Joint Information Center, the Waikiki hotel front desk manager read the couple the requirements of the self quarantine order.

 After midnight, the couple allegedly returned to the hotel with a pizza and the hotel manager told them they weren’t allowed to be outside their room even to go buy food.
 According to the joint information center, the couple checked into the hotel, but refused to sign the required quarantine acknowledgement.